Come-On/learningit/readme.txt

 Git has a mutable index called stage - 1.
 Git has a mutable index called stage - 100.
 Git has a mutable index called stage - 20.
-Git has a mutable index called stage - dev.
+Git has a mutable index called stage.